Cohort 3 Innovators (2024–2026)

 Supported by AMMTO and the Office of Science's Advanced Scientific Computing Research

-Learn how Reamonn Soto is enhancing the sustainability of wind turbines by monitoring the structural integrity of blades and towers.
+Learn how Reamonn Soto is enhancing the reliability of hydropower systems by rapidly assessing the conditions of electric generators and balance-of-plant equipment.

 Supported by AMMTO